 Call for Abstract

-2nd International Conference and Exhibition on Materials Chemistry, will be organized around the theme “Strategic Approach Leading to Unfolding Tactics in the World of Materials Chemistry”
+2nd International Conference and Exhibition on Materials Science and Chemistry, will be organized around the theme “Strategic Approach Leading to Unfolding Tactics in the World of Materials Chemistry”

 Materials Chemistry 2017 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Materials Chemistry 2017